rappdw/redblackgraph/README.md

 1. `bin/build-image dev`
 2. `bin/run-image notebook`
 3. open the url in the log, e.g. http://localhost:8888/?token=1417275a25db329622eeee89e48e28dd6c1bae3edc3eb8d9
+4. Navigate to the notebooks sub-dir and explore detailed notebooks from there

-This module provides two implementations of Red Blakc Graph.
+This module provides serveral implementations of Red Black Graph.
 * `redblackgraph.simple` - a pure python implementation.
 This simple implementation is intended for illustrative purposes only.
+* `redblackgraph.rbmatrix` - a Numpy C-API extension for efficient computation with the matrix multiplcation operator, @, overloaded to support Red Black Graph linear algebra.
-* `redblackgraph.rbm` - an optimized implementation built on scipy's sparse matrix implementation.
+* `redblackgraph.sparse_matrix` - an optimized implementation built on scipy's sparse matrix implementation.

 # Usage Documentation
 TODO: see test cases for now, but will be adding documentation...

+In particular, see: `redblackgraph/tests/test_redblack.py`